Progress to Advance Care, Treatments and Patient Outcomes for Brain Tumors

 National Research Awards

-In 2021, Lasker Clinical Research Scholar and Investigator Jing Wu, M.D., Ph.D., of NOB, was accepted to the NExT (NCI Experimental Therapeutics) Program which provides resources for projects focused on developing therapies for unmet needs.
-Dr. Wu leads the Translational Research Program at NOB, which is dedicated to developing clinical trials for people living with brain and spine tumors.
+In 2021, Lasker Clinical Research Scholar and NOB Investigator Jing Wu, M.D., Ph.D., was accepted into the NExT (NCI Experimental Therapeutics) Program, which provides resources for projects focused on developing therapies for unmet needs.
+Dr. Wu leads the NOB Translational Research Program, which is dedicated to developing clinical trials for people living with brain and spine tumors.
 Her work combines both clinical and laboratory research and is making a difference in the field.
-Read about her research>

 Ultimately, this multicenter study should advance our understanding of these tumors, set the foundation for future trials, and provide better treatment options.

-Dr. Penas-Prado also received the 2022 CCR Staff Clinician Leadership Merit Award for her leadership of our rare CNS tumor clinic and clinical trials, a national tumor board, and an international symposium.
-Read about Dr. Penas-Prado>
+Dr. Penas-Prado also received the 2022 Center for Cancer Research Staff Clinician Leadership Merit Award for leading our rare CNS tumor clinic and clinical trials, a national tumor board, and an international symposium.

-Dr. Leeper received an Award for Excellence in Survivorship at the 2021 SNO Annual Meeting for her abstract with the NOB Outcomes Section on whether economic strain and mood disturbance during the COVID-19 pandemic may have additional impacts on patients’ symptoms and function.
+Dr. Leeper received an Award for Excellence in Survivorship at the 2021 SNO Annual Meeting for her abstract with the NOB Patient Outcomes Program on whether economic strain and mood disturbance during the COVID-19 pandemic may have additional impacts on patients’ symptoms and function.
 Dr. Leeper concluded that worse financial toxicity scores were strongly associated with worse overall symptom burden, worse anxiety and depression scores, and worse overall health-related quality of life scores.
-Read about the award>

 Trainee and Mentor Awards

-Dr. Celiku received the 2022 NCI Staff Scientists and Staff Clinicians Outstanding Mentor Award for her exemplary mentorship to develop the next generation of cancer researchers.
-Read about Dr. Celiku>
+Dr. Celiku received the 2022 NCI Staff Scientists and Staff Clinicians Outstanding Mentor Award for her exemplary mentorship in developing the next generation of cancer researchers.

 Sharing Progress to Raise Awareness

-The NOB and NCI-CONNECT published over 80 abstracts, which were presented at national meetings, one journal supplement, 10 manuscripts and modified two NCCN guidelines for rare CNS tumors in 2020 and 2021.
+The NOB and NCI-CONNECT published over 80 abstracts that were presented at national meetings, one journal supplement, and 10 manuscripts.
+Our work modified two National Comprehensive Cancer Network (NCCN) guidelines for rare CNS tumors in 2020 and 2021.
 Our progress is made possible by the participation of patients and their care partners in our programs.

-To continue our efforts in brain and spine tumor care, treatment, and research and to improve survival and quality of life for people living with the disease, we encourage you to join with us for Brain Tumor Awareness Month in May and share these advances.
-Educating those living with and not yet diagnosed with a brain or spine tumor can make an impact.
+To continue our efforts in brain and spine tumor care, treatment, and research—and to improve survival and quality of life for people living with the disease—we encourage you to join us for Brain Tumor Awareness Month in May and share these advances.
+Educating those living with (or not yet diagnosed with) a brain or spine tumor can make an impact.